-Like most other truly wireless in-ears, the Jabra Elite 75t are very breathable, suitable for more intense sports.
+Like most other truly wireless in-ears, the Jabra Elite 75t are very breathable, making them suitable for more intense sports.
 They don't cover the outer ear which will remain cool no matter the physical activity, meaning you shouldn't sweat more than usual while wearing these earbuds.

 The Jabra Elite 75t are very portable truly wireless in-ears that will easily slide into most pockets.
 They're noticeably smaller than the Jabra Elite Active 65t.
 These earbuds also have magnets, allowing them to stick to each other, making it harder to lose one if you toss them both in a pocket quickly, which is a nice touch.
 Their case is also smaller than previous models and can easily fit in most pockets.